cristian-sima/Wisply/README.md

 Wisply provides several utilities which you can use during the development process.
 You can find these utilities in the directory `util/windows/Utilities`.

-* **Format Wisply** - it can be used to format all the packages of Wisply.
-It closes itself after formating
+* **Format Wisply** - It can be used to format the code of all the packages.
+It closes itself after formating.
 * **Start bee go tool** - this script runs the Wisply server and displays a command promt with live log.
-Also, it re-builds Wisply after each modification
+Also, it re-builds Wisply after each file has been modified.
 * **Test Wisply** - It shows a command promt with the result of testing Wisply.
-In case the test were not good, the user can type `y` to re-test Wisply, or type any other character to exit
+In case the tests were not good, the user can type `y` to re-test Wisply, or type any other character to exit.
 *  **Start goconvey** - It is a shorcut to start the [goconvey](https://github.com/smartystreets/goconvey) server.
-It can be used for a more detailed testing (you need to install this first)
+It can be used for a more detailed testing (you need to install this first).
 *  **CommitSQL** - When it is executed it exports the entire SQL database scheme (without data) to the file `util/ubuntu/install/src/sql/Wisply.sql`.
-Thus, it can be used to quickly update database
+Thus, it can be used to quickly update the database schema.

 #### Set up utilities

 1. Go to directory `util/windows/Utilities`
-2. Edit every file and change the path to the one where Wisply is located
+2. Edit every file and change the path where the Wisply directory is
-3. In order to start them, just double click on the file
+3. In order to start a script, double click on the file

 #### MySQL server

 I recommend XAMPP.
-This software contain the MySQL server and it has a good user interface.
+This software contains the MySQL server and it has a good user interface.
 You can download XAMPP from [here](https://www.apachefriends.org/download.html).

 ### Set up Wisply